 In July 2015, GSWC filed a motion with the CPUC for interim water rates to be effective January 1, 2016 in the event the CPUC did not issue a final decision on the water GRC by January 1, 2016.
 As part of the filing, GSWC also requested authorization to establish a memorandum account to track the difference between the interim rates, which GSWC proposed to remain at current levels, and final rates once approved by the CPUC.
 The CPUC approved this filing in October 2015.
-A final decision on this rate case is expected in 2016, with new rates retroactive to January 1, 2016.
+A proposed decision on this rate case is expected in the fourth quarter of 2016.
+Once a final decision is issued, new rates will be retroactive to January 1, 2016.